U.S. defence chief, in first, visits China's aircraft carrier

 The carrier has yet to become fully operational, however, and military experts say it could be decades before China catches up to the far superior and larger U.S. carriers - if ever.

-The U.S. official said PLA officers were aware of the challenges ahead.

-"On more than one occasion the officers that were with us said, quite frankly, that they know they have long way to go in naval aviation," the official said.
-"It's a difficult military capability to develop and to perfect."

-Reporters travelling with Hagel, who landed in the port city of Qingdao after a trip to Japan, did not accompany him on the vessel - a rare visit to a sensitive Chinese military site.
+Reporters travelling with Hagel did not accompany him on the vessel, in what is a rare visit to a sensitive Chinese military site.

 "It's a sign of openness, of sincerity, that China has nothing to hide and wants to improve military relations with the United States," said Ni Lexiong, a naval expert at the Shanghai University of Political Science and Law.